 Employer of Choice Accreditation

-Now in the third year of operation – Lincoln Institute’s Employer of Choice Accreditation is well established as the highest level of recognition available in Australia.
+Now in the sixth year of operation – Lincoln Institute’s Employer of Choice Accreditation is well established as the highest level of recognition available in Australia.
 This award symbolises the completion of three years of leadership, personal and team development.
 This is no “self assessment check list” token award as you may find offered by other organisations…

 Having Successfully passed a final series of assessments at the conclusion of the three year Lead to Succeed Executive Leadership Program and subject to approval by the Board of Directors, students will formally be graduated and awarded the highly regarded Employer of Choice Accreditation – to recognise their achievement at the highest level of leadership qualification currently available for Veterinary Professionals in Australia and New Zealand.

 It is Lincoln’s belief that all Veterinary Professionals; vets, nurses, kennel hands, front of house team… deserve to be led well.
 Potential job applicants for employment can be assured of this when they seek out a position at a Lincoln Leadership Accredited Practice.